Pattern Matching - C# Guide

 may be null, and a null check is necessary in that case.

-expression matches the same conditions as a default
+in a case expression matches the same conditions as a default expression.

 case will never execute.